mtalon/zhs2/README.md

 Users, directories, files, and other "nouns" you want to infect with a payload are called "targets".

 Targets are listed in a target file contained within the target directory.
 See target.d for examples.

-Basically its just a list of names, plus the name of the strain you want to infect those targets with.
+Targets are basically just a list of names, plus the name of the strain you want to infect those targets with.

 A strain is a piece of malware you want Bogo to manage.